- To provide you with the opportunity to take part in performances in front of an audience

 - To enhance your CV and improve your prospects for entry into higher education

-In the first term you will be involved in the Theatre Company putting on a production to be performed in December as either a dancer, singer, actor or musician.
+In the first term you will be involved in putting on a production to be performed in December as either a dancer, singer, actor or musician.

 The rehearsals are in one of the timetable blocks and on Thursday afternoons until 5:30pm.
 A detailed rehearsal schedule is given out in September when casting takes place.